lgatto/TeachingMaterial/ggplot.md

 ### Base graphics

-Uses a *canvas model*L a series of instructions that sequentially fill the plotting canvas.
+Uses a *canvas model* a series of instructions that sequentially fill the plotting canvas.
 While this model is very useful to build plots bits by bits bottom up, which is useful in some cases, it has some clear drawback: